belsnickle/wp-client-file-share/readme.txt

 == Frequently Asked Questions ==

-= Why don't you have a lot of FAQ's?

-This is the first release.

 = Is this secure?

 Yes and no.  Is an SFTP server more secure?
 Yes.
 Can client's easily install a FTP program and upload to your server?
 No.

-= How can I make this more secure?

-If you are worried about one of your clients sending a URL to everyone they know about a file that you uploaded, then don't use this plugin.
-This plugin http://wordpress.org/extend/plugins/download-protect might be a good solution (yet you would still have to use this plugin to limit your user to one page, but would not use the upload feature in the plugin).

 = Can you add feature Z, Y, and Z and can you support me?